pranay-pathania/FitnessInsights/README.md

 ## Notes
 - I have no experience with the likes of Figma so all my designing was done on MS Paint

+## Side note
+The project has a gap of around 3 months.
+I sustained a shoulder injury which put me out for two weeks or so.
+The rest of the time was consumed with possibly clinical depression.
+Undiagnosed at the moment so not sure.
+Nevertheless, should be back on track shortly.